PLSysSec/usenix_login_rlbox/login.md

-and enterprise tools (e.g., Zoom, Slack, and VS Code) also rely on third party libraries for various tasks---from media rendering, to parsing network protocols like HTTP, to image processing (e.g., to blur faces), spell checking, and aumated text completion.
+and enterprise tools (e.g., Zoom, Slack, and VS Code) also rely on third party libraries for various tasks---from media rendering, to parsing network protocols like HTTP, to image processing (e.g., to blur faces), spell checking, and automated text completion.
 Frameworks like RLBox can help these applications eliminate such libraries from their trusted computing base.

 In the rest of this article we will lay out the path to making library